kyma-project/community/collaboration/sig-core/proposals/extending-kyma-cli.md

 # Managing Kyma components using Kyma CLI

-Kyma cli has been used for cluster management.
-We should look into how we can introduce support for management of components on the kyma cluster.
+Kyma CLI has been used for cluster management.
+We should look into how we can introduce support for management of components on the Kyma cluster.
 This would bring in following benefits:

-* Enable users who have limited or no kuberenetes knowledge to use kyma.
+* Enable users who have limited or no Kuberenetes knowledge to use Kyma.
 * Provide an abstraction on complex kubectl command chains.
-* Could be easily used into CI/CD pipelines where they can have automated way of configuring kyma cluster to have functions deployed via CI/CD pipeline
+* Easy integration with CI/CD pipelines with an automated way of configuring the Kyma cluster to have functions deployed using the CI/CD pipeline.

 ## Architecture

 We should follow the modular approach with each component having its own library.
-This library can be used inside the kyma cli for acessing various components.
+This library can be used inside Kyma CLI to access various components.
 The library contains all the implementation.
-The kyma cli should invoke this library.
-We can take inspiration from hydroform and implement it in similar way.
-Currently we have following modules in kyma:
+Kyma CLI should invoke this library.
+We can take inspiration from Hydroform and implement it in similar way.
+Currently we have following modules in Kyma:

   1. Functions
   2. Service Catalog